loculus-project/loculus/preprocessing/nextclade/README.md

-# Rudimentary SARS-CoV-2 Preprocessing Pipeline
+# Rudimentary SARS-CoV-2 Processing Pipeline

-This SARS-CoV-2 preprocessing pipeline is only for demonstration purposes.
+This SARS-CoV-2 processing pipeline is only for demonstration purposes.
 It requests unaligned nucleotide sequences from `/extract-unprocessed-data` and submits the results of a Nextclade run to `/submit-processed-data`.

 ## Overview